JS Bank Partners with World’s Best Photographer Mario Testino to Capture Pakistan for 'A Beautiful World' Series

 This partnership aligns with JS Bank’s mission to promote Pakistan on the international stage and support initiatives that bring global attention to the country's unique and vibrant identity.
 With this collaboration, the Bank aims to celebrate the country’s rich heritage and cultural history through the lens of one of the world’s most celebrated photographers.

-Mario’s photographic journey captured vibrant communities from Sindh, Punjab, Khyber Pakhtunkhwa and Gilgit-Baltistan as well as the President’s Bodyguard, aiming to bring to life the richness of Pakistan’s traditions and people through his celebrated photographic style.
+Mario’s photographic journey captured vibrant communities from Sindh, Punjab, Khyber Pakhtunkhwa, Punjab, and Gilgit-Baltistan as well as the President’s Bodyguard, aiming to bring to life the richness of Pakistan’s traditions and people through his celebrated photographic style.

 This initiative is part of JS Bank's ongoing efforts to contribute to the positive narrative surrounding the country and foster a deeper appreciation for its heritage.